apdavison/fairgraph/README.md

 Authors: Andrew P. Davison, Onur Ates, Nico Feld, Yann Zerlaut, Glynis Mattheisen

-Copyright CNRS 2019-2022
+Copyright CNRS 2019-2023

-**fairgraph** is an experimental Python library for working with metadata in the EBRAINS Knowledge Graph, with a particular focus on data reuse, although it is also useful in metadata registration/curation.
+**fairgraph** is a Python library for working with metadata in the EBRAINS Knowledge Graph, with a particular focus on data reuse, although it is also useful in metadata registration/curation.
 The API is not stable, and is subject to change.